DTU-MLOPS-12/dtu_mlops_project/README.md

 # MLOps-Driven Fine-Tuning of MobileNet-V4 for Vehicle Classification Using ImageNet

-This repository is for the project in course 02476 - Machine Learning Operations at DTU with [the following structure.](#project-structure)
+This repository is for the project in course 02476 - Machine Learning Operations at the Technical University of Denmark.

-This project focuses on fine-tuning a MobileNet-V4 model, sourced from PyTorch Image Models (TIMM) utilizing the ImageNet dataset [described in the Project Description.](#project-description)
+This project focuses on fine-tuning a MobileNet-V4 model, sourced from PyTorch Image Models (TIMM) utilizing the ImageNet-1k dataset [described in the Project Description.](#project-description)

 ## Project Description
 Our new customer requires a custom and flexible image classification solution for real-world photos, specifically designed for robotics and edge AI platforms.
 A crucial requirement is the ability to rapidly add new classes while maintaining strict constraints on model size to ensure optimal inference performance on limited hardware resources.